 Patrol Scrub Interval

-This feature allows you to decide how many hours the system should wait before the next complete patrol scrub is performed.
+This feature allows the user to decide how many hours the system should wait before the next complete patrol scrub is performed.
 Use the keyboard to enter a value from 0-24.
 The default setting is 24.